 Note that many suppliers offer early payment discounts.
 Make sure you capture them as much as possible.
 These discounts could help you save as much as 20% annually on purchasing costs.

 4 best practices for raw material procurement

 Raw material procurement can be complex to execute.
-Here are x best practices to help you create an efficient procurement process.
+Here are four best practices to help you create an efficient procurement process.

 Create and share material demand profiles with vendors

 Your company will face changes in customer demand every year.
 For example, retailers face fluctuating demand depending on the season.
 Share these expected demand profiles with your suppliers.
 They can plan their output better, resulting in timely deliveries to you.
 You’ll also build strong supplier relationships driven by transparent benchmarks.

 Work with suppliers to determine material delivery schedules